manojn0010/E-Commerce-Marketplace-Analysis/documentation.md

 - This project is visualised using R. Users must create a file named `.Renviron` for safety reasons.
 - The file `/.Renviron.example` contains the instructions and the template for `.Renviron`.
 - Start running R scripts only after following these instructions.
 The `scripts/visualisation/` scripts fail otherwise.
-- KPIs 1, 2 and 3 are only calculated.
-KPIs 4, 5 and 6 are plotted using ggplot and Shiny app.
+- KPIs 1 and 2 are only calculated numerically.
+- KPIs 3 and 5 are retained as tables.
+- KPI 4 is made into an interactive shiny app visual, while KPI 6 is plotted using zoo package for time-series.

 ---
 ### Data Assumptions and Limitations